-He replied, “Sir, I don’t want to sound uneducated or uncivilized, that’s why I’ve had to dump my language.”
+He replied, “Sir, I don’t want to sound uneducated or uncivilised, that’s why I’ve had to dump my language.”

 “Sunil, dumping your mother tongue is like a tree saying no to its roots.
 No matter how high the tree rises, it can never be strong enough to survive the harsh weather.
-I don’t care how uneducated or arrogant you may sound, you need to own your language.
-That’s the first step towards getting confident.”
+I don’t care how uneducated or arrogant you may sound; you need to own your language.
+That’s the first step toward getting confident.”

 It reminds me of another incident.
-I was working as a Radio Jockey for FM Dilli Channel (100.1 MHz) in 2010.
-The channel was launched to cover commonwealth games in Delhi.
+I was working as a Radio Jockey for FM Dilli Channel (100.1 MHz) in 2010 which was launched to cover commonwealth games in Delhi.